fz172/fanfly/_posts/2024-10-24-rf_top_skin.md

 # Details

-Per normal practise, I deburred, scoffed and cleaned the top skin for the rear fuselage.
+Per normal practice, I deburred, scoffed and cleaned the top skin for the rear fuselage.

 I sent an email to MPB to see if I need to wait until panel wiring is in place.
 Steve from MPB said it's fine to install top skin now as long as the coaxial cable is installed.